nmarandac/nmarandac/README.md

 ## 👋 Hi there, My name is Nataly Aranda!

 ### About Me
 I am a physicist with a master’s degree and a Ph.D. in geophysics.
-During the last year of my doctoral degree, I started working as a professor at a university, teaching physics and doing research in geoscience for three years.
-As a professor and researcher, I discovered my passion for working with data, analyzing trends, and managing vast amounts of data.
+During the last year of my doctoral degree, I started working as a professor at Ikiam University.
+I taught Physics and did research in geoscience for more than three years.
+As a professor and a researcher, I discovered my passion for working with data by analyzing trends and managing vast amounts of data.
-The part that I most enjoyed working as a professor was when I worked with data in my research.
-For that reason, I decided to pursue the post-graduation course in Analytics for Business Decision Making.
+The part that I most enjoyed working as a professor was when I was working with data in my research.
+For that reason, I decided to pursue the post-graduation course in Analytics for Business Decision Making at Mohawk College.
 In this course, I learned how to apply my research skills to another area as the business area.
-In addition, during this period, I learned and perfected my data analyst skills.
-Now I feel prepared to start working as a Data Analyst.
+In addition, during this period, I learned and perfected my data skills.
+Now I am prepared to start working as a Data Analyst.

 ### Resume & Cover Letter
 [Nataly Aranda-Resume.pdf](https://github.com/nmarandac/nmarandac/files/8475777/Nataly.Aranda-Resume.pdf)